Raducanu loses gripping Miami opener to Andreescu

 Last updated on .From the section Tennis

-Emma Raducanu was knocked out of the Miami Open by Canada's Bianca Andreescu after a thrilling first-round match that showcased the huge potential both players still possess.
+Emma Raducanu was knocked out of the Miami Open by Canada's Bianca Andreescu after an absorbing first-round match that showcased the huge potential both players still possess.

 The British number one, 20, lost 6-3 3-6 6-2 against 22-year-old Andreescu, who also won the US Open as a teenager.